 I finally recognized that click in my heart.
 My soul, if I truly have one, felt complete now I've gained Gabrielle back.

 Gabrielle placed her hands on Xena's shoulder, evaporating the remaining memories.

-"Xena." the bard was concerned about her soul mate's expression.
+"Xena."
+The bard became concerned, anent to her soul mate's expression.
 "Xena, are you alright?"